jhp4741/Replacing-you/README.md

 ---
 Project with OpenCV and Python.
 Our project name is Replacing You.
 It's a program that replaces a person with a picture when you deviates from the camera frame in webcam.
+Idea by Rkyungdeok and made by OpenSource team 29.

 # Key points